I Ching Oracle Result: Transformation from Hexagram 25 with Changing Lines 4, 6 to Hexagram 3

 English Translation:

-"It is possible to remain aligned.
-No fault."
+"It is possible to remain correctly aligned.
+No error."

 Despite surrounding conditions, alignment can still be maintained.